Wyss/extracellular-vesicle-markers/README.md

 ### Data

 The data can be found at https://drive.google.com/file/d/1LXzcGCcxBM3jGhP6zWl8XHFpz_PeWa2o/view?usp=drive_link.
-Download this to the same folder where you clone the repository.
+Download this to the same folder where you clone the repository and unzip it there.
-Make a new folder called results as well.
+Make a new folder called 'results' as well.

 The structure of the repository when set up should be as follows:

-EV_candidate_markers/
+neuron_EV_markers/

 ├─ bin/